KwadroNaut/chiliproject-to-redmine/README.md

    `USE redmine; SOURCE /tmp/dbdump_chiliproject.sql`
    and run the Redmine database migration:
    `rake db:migrate RAILS_ENV=production`
+which will fail.
+Because you already have the table changeset_parents, because running db:migrate was part of the installation instructions. so, remove that

+mysql> drop table changeset_parents;

 12. Run the SQL commands described in the *[Chili-to-Redmine guide](https://docs.google.com/document/d/1SPypGY_cBjeXmpDXjFVkrla3a8CsWpps0qIgj-VYJds/)*:

         ALTER TABLE wiki_contents ADD comments VARCHAR(250) NULL, CHANGE COLUMN lock_version version INTEGER(11);